 You can search for the Boot Camp Assistant from your Mac’s desktop, and it’ll be the first thing that comes up, as long as you don’t have an app that’s literally called “boot”.
 Once you’ve opened it, you’ll be walked through the process of partitioning your hard drive.

-With the hard drive partition created, you'll need to format the section that you want to install Windows on.
-Following this, you'll need to actually install a copy of Windows.
-While it's possible to get a free version from Microsoft, we'd recommend buying one if you want to use if regularly.
+With the hard drive partition created, you’ll need to format the section that you want to install Windows on.
+Following this, you’ll need to actually install a copy of Windows.
+While it’s possible to get a free version from Microsoft, we’d recommend buying one if you want to use it regularly.

 From there it’s a simple case of following the Windows installation process.
 Then, every time you start your Mac up, you’ll be able to hold down a button and choose between using your Mac, or your partitioned Windows PC.

 The Windows partition you create has all the same capabilities as a Windows PC.
 You can download and install Steam, and all the PC games offered there.
 You can also download and play Minecraft Dungeons right from that separate desktop.

 There’s a really great guide that Apple has put out there for this entire process here.

 A virtual desktop is essentially an app, or a programme, that allows you to use a Windows desktop machine.
 Some solutions will offer you the ability to stream a Windows PC to your Mac.
 This works great, but it’s not the fastest, or most practical, way to use a PC if you just want to play a game.

 There are a number of apps that offer a similar service to Boot Camp.
 Essentially they take up a portion of your hard drive, and run a windows PC in that space through a window you can open on your Mac.

 I’ve used both of these methods in the past, and neither of them are as good as Boot Camp.
 However, if Boot Camp isn’t an option for you, I’d opt for an app that runs on your computer over a streaming service.